midwest-manuscripts/peripheralmss/documentation/metadata-guide.md

 ### Author

-This author field is only for codicological units containing works by multiple authors, and it is used in order to associated specific works with specific authors under repeated Feature>Contents sections.
-All authors should still be identified under Feature>Agents.
+This author field is only for codicological units containing works by multiple authors, and it is used in order to associate specific works with specific authors under repeated Feature\>Contents sections.
+All authors should still be identified under Feature\>Agents.

 ## v.
 Object > Feature > Keywords